 This mint chocolate chip ice cream cake is perfect for celebrations!
-Since we are using easy ingredients you don’t have to worry about making your own ice cream.
 A creamy layer of ice cream is stacked on a chocolate crust, layered with hot fudge, and finished off with a whipped topping!
+Everything is assembled in a single pan, making this no bake ice cream cake a cinch to put together.

-This ice cream cake is a favorite recipe around here when it comes to celebrating!
-Normally it’s hard to find a store one with the same flavors, so making it from scratch it is!
-If you love mint ice cream, you will probably go crazy for mint fudge!
-These also make great treats and are fun ways to celebrate St. Patrick’s Day because of the vibrant green color!
+If you love mint ice cream, you will probably go crazy for my mint fudge recipe!
+These treats are a fun way to celebrate St. Patrick’s Day because of the vibrant green color!

-All mint recipes don’t end up with a green color when using extracts.
-You can also make mint truffles and chocolate mint muffins that are great for any occasion!
-If you find out you love making ice cream cakes, be sure to try my two layer Oreo ice cream cake and this rich peanut butter chocolate cake.
+You can also make chocolate mint truffles and chocolate mint muffins that are great for any occasion!
+If you find out you love making ice cream cakes and desserts, be sure to try my Oreo ice cream cake and this peanut butter chocolate ice cream pie.

 - Simple store-bought ingredients and budget-friendly to make.